-- rdfs:subPropertyOf is reflexive:

-- "The triple ?p rdf:type rdf:Property .

-entails that ?p rdfs:subPropertyOf ?p ."
+• "The triple ?p rdf:type rdf:Property . entails that ?p rdfs:subPropertyOf ?p ."

 Additional classes

 - RDFS also defines rdfs:Class-es for:

 - resources: rdfs:Resource

 - the class of all resources

 - literals: rdfs:Literal

 - the class of all literals

 - rdfs:Literal rdfs:subClassOf rdfs:Resource .

 - datatypes: rdfs:Datatype

 - the class of all datatypes

 - rdfs:Datatype rdfs:subClassOf rdfs:Class.

 - all of them have rdf:type rdfs:Class

 - all of them have entailment rules and axioms